Predators sign Bonino away from Pens and trade Wilson to Avs - News 12 Now

 The Predators also brought back forward Scott Hartnell with a one-year, $1 million deal, adding depth up front for a franchise that lost James Neal to Vegas in the expansion draft.

+“Absolutely love the guy,” Hartnell said.
+“How do you not love his intensity?
+He’s so well spoken.
+He gets the boys going.
+For our Stanley Cup run in Philadelphia, it was 100 percent because of Laviolette.”

+Hartnell spent the past two seasons with the Columbus Blue Jackets, scoring 13 goals and adding 24 assists last season.
+He has 314 career goals and 683 points.

-Nashville also added goaltender depth, signing Matt O’Connor with a one-year deal that will pay him $650,000 if he plays in the league or $75,000 if he plays in the AHL.
+Nashville also added goaltender depth, signing Anders Lindback and Matt O’Connor to a one-year deals that will pay them $650,000 if they play in the league or $75,000 if they play in the AHL.

 —